riotkit-org/riotkit-do/README.md

 - Simple configuration in Python

+## Rules

+- No hooks eg. task.executeAfter(otherTask), no complex dependencies
+- No dynamic tasks names eg. by turning on Publish component it should not create tasks eg. :publishIWAToDockerRegistry (where IWA is the project name)

 ## Usage in shell

 Tasks are prefixed always with ":".
 Each task can handle it's own arguments.